 USB Device Not Recognized Error Messages.

 To begin the troubleshooting process for a technical issue, it is recommended to first power down your machine, unplug it from the wall, and wait for a minute.
 Waiting for a minute before powering your computer back on can help refresh the system.
-This cools off you machine.
-Another solution is to uninstall all the devices in Windows and let the system re-install them.
+This cools off your machine.
+Another solution is to uninstall all the devices on Windows and let the system re-install them.
+These errors appear on Windows 10 and Windows 11 operating systems.

 Here are solutions and fixes for the “USB Device Not Recognized” error: